 Following the Chance Vought F-4U Corsair (F-AZYS) of Max Alpha Aviation, which had not been previously seen at Legends was; ‘The Horsemen’ flying as a synchronised pair with Dan Friedkin and Ed Shipley at the controls returning after their first acclaimed appearance of 2009.
 The pair were joined by four more tail-chasing P-51D Mustangs, which although a familiar set-piece are still Legend’s favourites, the formation included the ill-fated ‘Big Beautiful Doll’ which was now German registered.

-With demonstrations of the BBMF Lancaster, two Dakota’s and some replica WWI aircraft, one of which had a landing mishap on the Sunday, it was time for the Flying Legends trade mark Balbo finale this time with a 28 strong mass launch and formation fly by.
+With demonstrations of the BBMF Lancaster, two Dakota’s and some replica World War One aircraft, one of which had a landing mishap on the Sunday, it was time for the Flying Legends trade mark Balbo finale this time with a 28 strong mass launch and formation fly by.

-What everyone was waiting for were the Austrian based team ‘The Flying Bulls’ which were making their first UK appearance at Flying Legends, with displays by their Chance Vought F4U-4 Corsair (OE-EAS) and Lockheed P-38L/F-5G Lightning (N25Y).
+What everyone was waiting for were the Austrian based team ‘The Flying Bulls’ which were making their first UK appearance at Flying Legends, which displays with their Chance Vought F4U-4 Corsair (OE-EAS) and Lockheed P-38L/F-5G Lightning (N25Y).
 The highlight of the show for most was the P-38 a type that had not flown in the UK for 15 years.

 2011 Flying Program 14:00 to 17:30